-When the duct system is complete and the air filter or filters are in place, determine if the airflow is correct for both low and high fire input rates..
+When the duct system is complete and the air filter or filters are in place, determine if the airflow is correct.

 1. Insert a duct thermometer in the supply air duct.
 The thermometer should be placed as close as practical to the furnace, but out of the "line of sight" of the heat exchanger (this prevents false readings owing to radiant heat).
 Ensure that the thermometer location is within the duct air stream.
 Avoid locations such as the inside radius of an elbow, etc.